 Any gardening can connect you with Mother Nature, but particularly if you employ organic gardening techniques.
 Any form of gardening gives a basic outline for all others; teaching you the general methodology behind sewing, planting, and harvesting properly.

 Keep your tools handy to work more efficiently.
-You should use a large pail and wear sturdy pants that have several pockets.
+You have several options including using a bucket to hold your tools or wearing pants with lots of sturdy pockets.
 Have gloves, shears, a trowel and anything else you need handy for quick use.